TricolorHen061/bwbdocs/docs/blacklisting.rst

 .. note::
     When you run it for the first time, you'll see that it'll be filled with defaults.
-Feel free to change it.
+You can freely change it.

-As you can see in the image, it's seperated into 3 sections:

 Words
     This section is for individual bad words.
 If you wish to block words that are not swear words, read the FAQ below.